-All of a sudden the sustainable value that you thought you had created doesn't seem to be delivering the sales that you expected.
-The difference between the size (created value) of your business and it’s profitability (captured value), the sum of all of the products and services that you've sold, is no longer constant.
+All of a sudden, the sustainable value that you thought you had created doesn't seem to be delivering the sales that you expected.
+The difference between the size (created value) of your business and its profitability (captured value), the sum of all of the products and services that you've sold, is no longer constant.

 Captured value creation is more than calculating the optimal price customers will pay when the costs of sale are taken into account.
 And it’s more than simply increasing productivity or reducing costs.
 It’s about delivering something completely new, or a compelling improvement to an existing product or service, which then attracts incremental customer revenue streams.

-This distinction is important because it underpins that captured value is determined entirely by your customers – not your company.
+This distinction is important because it underpins that captured value is determined entirely by your customers – not by your company.